Introduction to human remains in museums

-This introductory guide is a broad overview to the much more complex topic of human remains in museums.
-We have provided a full guide, compiled by experts and featuring extensive legal guidance, which is essential for anyone displaying or storing human remains in a museum.
+This introductory guide is a broad overview of the complex topic of human remains in museums.
+We have created a full guide, compiled by experts and featuring extensive legal guidance, which is essential for anyone displaying or storing human remains in a museum.

-This introduction will cover the basic points to refresh your memory when you encounter these issues while running your museum.
+This introduction will cover the basic points to prepare you if you encounter these issues while running a museum.

 Why display human remains?